telerik/xaml-docs/controls/radwindow/how-to/focus-input-controls-in-header.md

 # Focus Input Controls In Header

 An interesting use case when working with the **RadWindow** control is when you want to add an input control, let's say **TextBox**, for example, to the window's header.
-When trying to do so, however, you will notice that the RadWindow itself handles the various mouse events.
-In such way it prevents the input control from gaining focus, making it practically useless.
+When trying to do so, however, you will notice that the RadWindow itself handles various mouse events.
+In such way it prevents the input control from gaining focus, making it almost unusable.

 To prevent the RadWindow from handling the mouse events, you have to set the attached **WindowHost.HitTestable** of the input control to **True**.